 ICOM 5047.
-DESIGN PROJECT IN

-COMPUTER ENGINEERING.
+COMPUTER ENGINEERING DESIGN.
 Three credit hours.
-One hour of discussion and four hours of laboratory per week.
-Prerequisite: (ICOM 4009 or ICOM 5016) and (ICOM 5217 or INEL 5206 or INEL 5265).
+One hour of lecture and one four-hour laboratory per week.
+Prerequisite: ((ICOM 4009 or ICOM 5016) and (ICOM 5217 or INEL 5206 or INEL 5265)) or authorization of the Director of the Department.

-A capstone course in which student teams design a project to solve a complete Computer Engineering problem considering engineering standards and realistic constraints.
+Capstone course in which student teams design a project to solve a complete computer engineering problem considering engineering standards and realistic constraints.
 The project should integrate both hardware and software concepts.